Get active in and around Craflwyn and Beddgelert

 Mountain biking and cycling

-Beddgelert Forest has numerous trails to suit all levels and, a little further away, Capel Curig is home to Coed y Brenin which attracts two-wheeled thrill-seekers from across the UK.
+While Beddgelert Forest has some trails to suit beginners, most mountain bike enthusiasts head to Coed y Brenin, Dolgellau which attracts two-wheeled thrill-seekers from across the UK.

 Beddgelert Bikes, in Beddgelert Forest, is open all year for the hire of mountain bikes, tandems, child seats and trailer bikes.